xlab-si/xopera-docs/_sources/cli.rst.txt

         With ``opera info`` user can get the information about the current opera project and can access its storage and state.
-        This included printing out the path to TOSCA service template entrypoint, extracted CSAR location, path to the storage inputs, status/state of the deployment, TOSCA CSAR/service template metadata and CSAR validation status.
+        This includes printing out the path to TOSCA service template entrypoint, extracted CSAR location, path to the storage inputs, status/state of the deployment, TOSCA CSAR/service template metadata and CSAR validation status.
         The output can be formatted in YAML or JSON.
 The created JSON object looks like this: